The adult vocational training programmes (in Danish “arbejdsmarkedsuddannelser” or “AMU”) serve a triple purpose:

 - A list of adult training programmes or single subject courses leading to those competences.

 A joint competence description groups the programmes relevant for up-skilling and qualifying in one specific job area.
 It is possible to choose one or a number of programmes fitting the individual needs for further competences.
 If relevant the same programme can be included on the list in several joint competence descriptions.
-All joint competence descriptions are developed by social partners and approved by the Ministry of Education.
+All joint competence descriptions are developed by social partners and approved by the Ministry of Children and Education.

 There are approximately 3000 different adult vocational training programmes and 200 single subject courses from the mainstream vocational training and education programme, all of which may be combined.
 They are mainly short vocational training programmes, the duration of which normally varies from half a day to 6 weeks, in average 3 days.
 It is possible to combine adult vocational training programmes in the same job area or to supplement a programme with more specialized programmes within a field.